xitop/edzed/docs/simulation.rst

   .. note::

     Exception notes were introduced in Python 3.11.
-When supported, ``edzed`` add notes with additional debug information to some exceptions.
+When supported, ``edzed`` adds notes with additional debug information to some exceptions.
     We would like to remind you that these notes get printed in a backtrace, but not when the exception itself is logged or printed.
 Compare::